mayurprajapatii/Cf7-to-any-API/README.txt

 === Contact Form to Any API ===
 Contributors: itpathsolutions,vickymakwana1111,mayur8991
-Tags: rest api, api, Contact form, crm, lead
-Requires at least: 4.7 or higher
+Tags: rest api, api, contact form, crm, lead, contact form 7 Requires at least: 4.7 or higher
 Tested up to: 6.1
 Requires PHP: 5.6 or higher
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Contact form 7 to Any API is most powerful plugin to send cf7 data to any third party services.
+It can be use to send data to CRM or any REST API.
+Easy to use and User friendly settings

 == Description ==